mtango99/mtango99.github.io/twitter/RE-Dorian-Report.md

 ## Abstract

 Why study the spatial distribution of Twitter data?

 Wang et al. (2016) analyzed Twitter data for wildfires in California, finding that the social media data can track wildfires over space and time, and showed that news media and local authority were dominant in the wildfire retweet network.

-Holler (2021) is studying Twitter data for Hurricane Dorian on the Atlantic coast, finding that in spite of tending news and social media content regarding a false narrative of risk, original Tweets still clustered significantly along the real hurricane track, and only along the hurricane track.
+Holler (2021) is studying Twitter data for Hurricane Dorian on the Atlantic coast, finding that in spite of tending news and social media content regarding a false narrative of risk, original tweets still clustered significantly along the real hurricane track, and only along the hurricane track.

 Reproducing and replicating spatial research of Wang et al. (2016) and Holler (2021) is important for understanding how we may analyze large datasets such as Twitter tweets and retweets, using keywords and R packages for visualization.

-In this replication study, I will study the spatial and temporal distribution of tweets with the words "tornado," "tornado warning," and "debris" 500 miles from Alabama coordinates (32,-87) between April 27 - May 6, 2021.
+In this replication study, I will study the spatial and temporal distribution of tweets with the words "tornado," "tornado warning," and "debris" 500 miles from Alabama coordinates (32,-87) between April 27 - May 5, 2021.